spacesuitdiver/cr-10-cura-profiles/README.md

 # CR-10 Cura Profiles

-This repository contains quality and material profiles specific to the Creality CR-10 printer for `CURA 2.7`, they *should* also work with `CURA 2.6`.
+This repository contains quality and material profiles specific to the Creality CR-10 printer for `CURA 3.0`, they *should* also work with `CURA 2.7` and `CURA 2.6` as they only apply basic settings available to each of these versions but you may have to change the settings_version in the `[metadata]` section of the file.

 ## 🛠 Usage